zzak/glorify/README.md

 end
 ```

-### modular app
+### With a modular app

-you'll need to `register Sinatra::Glorify` in your sub-classed app, along with
+You will need to `register Sinatra::Glorify` in your sub-classed app, along
-`require 'glorify'`, to use with a modular style sinatra app.
+with `require 'glorify'`, to use with a modular style sinatra app.

 ```ruby
 require 'sinatra/base'